recyclery/vtracklery/README.md

 ## Documentation

 Vtrack is extensively documented via the [YARD](http://yardoc.org/) documentation tool.
-Additional documentation is also stored in the ```wiki/``` directory to reduce root directory clutter, but as a result can't be accessed by GitHub's documentation generator, and some links on this page may not work.
+Additional documentation is also stored in the ```wiki/``` directory to reduce root directory clutter, and can't be accessed by GitHub's documentation generator, so some links on this page may not work.
 To access full documentation, clone the repository, install the gems, and type

 ```
 bundle exec yard